The Yummy Life

 Peppermint Liqueur

 This peppermint liqueur recipe is similar to peppermint schnapps.
 It's an easy-to-make liqueur that is tasty to mix in hot chocolate and a number of mixed cocktails.
-(Those cocktail recipes will follow in another post.)
 This liqueur is festive and perfect for holiday giving.
+In a follow-up post to this one I share peppermint cocktail recipes using this liqueur.

 The procedure for making this peppermint liqueur is similar to the one explained in my previous post about Homemade Cranberry Liqueur.
 One difference, though, is that this liqueur needs to steep for 2 weeks before it can be drunk.
 So, you need to plan ahead if you want this for a specific occasion or gift.